Morning, Thursday, 28th November 2019

-This seminar focuses on the future for the Midlands Engine.
+This conference focuses on the future for the Midlands Engine.

 With a refreshed Midlands Engine strategy due to be published later this year, it is bringing together stakeholders to discuss key issues - including economic development and infrastructure priorities for the region.